mettle/sendportal-docs/configuration-and-setup.md

 SendPortal's configuration is handled through the`.env` file.
 By default, this file does not exist.
 To create it manually, you will need to clone the included `.env.example`, rename it to `.env` and make changes as necessary.

 > Any keys that are set in the `.env` file will be used, even if they are blank.
-If you do not wish to actively set a key (e.g. known defaults are what you want), you should remove it from your `.env` file, rather than leave it blank.
+If you do not wish to actively set a key, you should remove it from your `.env` file, rather than leave it blank.

 ### Key Generation